Advanced Permaculture, Professional Practices,

 Instructor: Daniel Halsey, MPS, Certified Designer and Teacher of Permaculture Design

 Biography: Daniel Halsey is a certified permaculture and professional agro-ecosystems designer.
 Daniel has a Bachelor of Science degree in Temperate Climate Polyculture Design and a Masters of Professional Studies in Horticulture from the University of Minnesota.
 He is hired nationally and internationally to design private homesteads, intentional communities, and broad-acre transition.
-He teaches in Haiti, Lebanon (Beirut), Costa Rica, Canada, across the United States, and in England, Alaska.
-Dan is also managing director of PRI/USA and co-author of Integrated Forest Gardening.
+He teaches in Haiti, Lebanon (Beirut), Costa Rica, Canada, Saudi Arabia, Spain, the United States, England, and Alaska.
+Dan is also managing director of PRI/USA, United Designers, a board member for the Society of Eciological Rstoration, and co-author of Integrated Forest Gardening.